PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Here we show some examples of reST that are commonly used in PlasmaPy.

 This is an example of including headings for the document title, sections, subsections, and so on.
-Note that the lines surrounding each heading are the same length as that heading.
+The lines surrounding each heading are the same length as that heading.

 .. code-block:: rst